-The first step in an effective accident investigation procedure is to secure the accident scene as soon as possible so that we can accurately gather facts.
+The first step in an effective accident investigation procedure is to secure the accident scene as soon as possible so we can accurately gather facts.
 At this point, you are not yet interested in what “caused” the accident.
-Instead, you should focus on making the accident scene secure so that you can gather as much pertinent information as possible.
+Instead, you should focus on making the accident scene secure, so you can gather as much pertinent information as possible.

 Document the Accident Scene

-Once the accident scene has been roped off, it’s important to immediately begin gathering evidence from as many sources as possible during an investigation.
-You want to gather data that will help you determine what happened, how it happened, and why it happened.
+Once the accident scene has been roped off, it’s important to gather evidence from as many sources as possible during an investigation.
+You want to gather data that will help you determine what happened, how it happened, and why.

 The most effective strategy is to document as much as possible, even if you don’t think the information may be relevant.
-It’s easy to discard clues or leads later if they prove to not be useful to the investigation.
-It’s not at all easy to dig up material evidence late into the investigation.
+It’s easy to discard clues or leads later if they are not helpful to the investigation.
+It’s not easy to dig up material evidence late into the investigation.

-- Make personal observation: With clipboard in hand, take notes on personal observations.
+- Make personal observations: With a clipboard in hand, take notes on personal observations.
 Try to involve all of your senses (sight, hearing, smell, etc.).

 - Get initial written statements: If you are fortunate, there will be one or more eyewitnesses to the accident.
 Ask them for an initial statement giving a description of the accident.

-- Take photos and videos: When taking photos, make sure you start with distance shots, and gradually move in closer as you take the photos.
+- Take photos and videos: Make sure you start with distance shots and gradually move in closer as you take the photos.
 Take photos from different angles.
 Use rulers to size objects.
 Identify what is being photographed.
 When taking video, try to get witnesses to describe what happened.

-- Sketch the scene: Sketches are very important because they compliment the information in photos, and are good at indicating distances between the various elements of the accident.
+- Sketch the scene: Sketches are very important because they complement the information in photos and are good at indicating distances between the various elements of the accident.
 This is important to do because it establishes “position evidence.”
-It is important to be as precise as possible when making sketches.
-The sketch to the right illustrates the Triangulation Method which makes it possible to later pinpoint the exact location of an object.
+It is essential to be as precise as possible when making sketches.
+The sketch to the right illustrates the Triangulation Method, which makes it possible to later pinpoint the exact location of an object.
 Notice the small circles with horizontal lines through them.
 These circles indicate where photos were taken.
-Also, North is indicated and all major objects are identified.
+Also, the North is indicated, and all significant objects are identified.

 - Interview records: That’s right.
 Don’t just review the records.
-Ask questions and they will give you answers.
-Records include training records, preventive/corrective maintenance reports, Job Hazard Analyses, standard operation procedures, work schedules, and previous hazard reports, etc.
+Ask questions, and they will give you answers.
+Records include training records, preventive/corrective maintenance reports, Job Hazard Analyses, standard operation procedures, work schedules, previous hazard reports, etc.